YutongHan1123/jmmx29/syllabus.md

 * Google Chrome
 * Firefox
 * Github.com
-* Github Desktop, Source Tree
+* Github Desktop, Sourcetree
 * Visual Studio Code
-* Adobe Suite: It is free for students, check [this](https://www.it.miami.edu/a-z-listing/adobe-creative-cloud/index.html) to set it up.
+* Adobe Suite: It is free for students, check [this page](https://www.it.miami.edu/a-z-listing/adobe-creative-cloud/index.html) to set it up.

+### Lectures

+All lectures will be uploaded to [this playlist](https://www.youtube.com/playlist?list=PLV6wDU1l7y6aKGtPoclLU0YzxDV7OZpLB) within 48 hours of class.

 ## Coursework

 ### Participation: 20%

 Attendance is mandatory.
-An unexcused absence translates into a zero for that day’s participation; *the two lowest participation grades will be dropped before calculating the final grade.* Students will be expected to participate in discussion every class, and classes will build on one another — you are responsible for the material, even if you must miss class.
+An unexcused absence translates into a zero for that day’s participation; **the two lowest participation grades will be dropped before calculating the final grade.** Students will be expected to participate in discussion every class, and classes will build on one another — you are responsible for the material, even if you must miss class.

 ### Blog: 5%

-TODO Expand on this@@
+In earlier classes you've blogged about your experiences learning about and working on visualizations and visual storytelling.
+For this class, you should continue blogging.
+As I talked about it during the first class, these posts don't necessarily have to be long.
+They can be reflections on something you noticed in the news, or a reminder of how to do something with code so you don't have to Google it every couple of days.
+By the end of the semester, you should have at least 7 to 8 blog posts.

 ### Story Teardown: 5%

 You will make a 15-minute presentation to the class on an example of data reporting they particularly admire.
-Part of this assignment requires interviewing the journalists who produced the work.
+If possible you should try to interview the journalists who produced the work.

 ### Weekly Exercises: 30%

 As we work in the class, you’ll be recreating your own version of different chart types for practice.
-These exercises will be collected in a single web project for showcase.
+These exercises will be collected in a single web project for showcase and will be graded at the end of the semester.

 ### Semester Project: 40%